 At the outset of each fiscal year, our executive officers present to the Board of Directors a financial goal or budget for the year.
-For 2009, despite difficult global economic conditions and knowing it would be very hard to achieve, the executive officers submitted a goal or budget wherein they would be required to attain major sales and income growth during the year.
+For 2010, despite difficult global economic conditions and knowing it would be very hard to achieve, the executive officers submitted a goal or budget wherein they would be required to attain major sales and income growth during the year.
 In prior years, our executive officers usually submitted significant growth goals or budgets.
 Based upon the Committee members' judgment, we generally believe that executives' bonuses for meeting our targeted budget should approximate 100% of their base salary.
 We believe that these bonuses should be scaled somewhat to allow for the possibility of exceeding targets and for falling modestly short of the target.
 Further, our goal is to provide incentives to management to meet both short and long-term objectives, to be competitive with other income generating opportunities our executives might have, and to treat the executives fairly at all times.
 Historically, our executive officers have requested that they receive no bonuses in periods where our financial performance failed to meet budgeted goals, even if we grew significantly during the relevant period.

-Pursuant to our incentive plan which complies with Section 162(m) of the Internal Revenue Code (the "Code") previously approved by our shareholders, the Committee in November 2008 established a minimum and maximum target bonus level for each of the named executives for fiscal 2009.
-Our net income target for fiscal 2009 was \$58,000,000, which would reflect a 20% increase over fiscal 2008 net income.
+Pursuant to our incentive plan which complies with Section 162(m) of the Internal Revenue Code (the "Code") previously approved by our shareholders, the Committee in December 2009 established a minimum and maximum target bonus level for each of the named executives for fiscal 2010.
+Our net income target for fiscal 2010 was \$53,500,000, which reflects a 20% increase over fiscal 2009 net income.
 Recognizing that any increase in net income deserves recognition, but that lower than targeted net income deserves less than the full targeted bonus, the Committee allowed for reduction of the bonus from target by 2.5% for every percent that net income was below the target.
 Conversely, if net income were greater than targeted, the executives' bonuses could be increased by 2.5% for every percentage point increase in actual net income above the targeted amount.
+Please see our "Grants of Plan-Based Awards" table below for our threshold, target, and maximum award levels under the incentive plan.

-As our net income was \$44,626,000 versus targeted net income of \$58,000,000, our net income fell short of the targeted amounts necessary for bonus payments and, accordingly, no bonuses were paid to the named executive officers, which was consistent with the targets adopted by the Committee upon the commencement of the fiscal year.
+Since our net income in fiscal 2010 was \$54,938,000 versus targeted net income of \$53,500,000, our actual net income exceeded the targeted amounts necessary for payments and, accordingly, the incentive compensation set forth in the compensation tables below were paid to the named executive officers.
 The targets were not changed during the year.